mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/managed/index.md

     EOF
     ```

-    b.
     In this example, you can enter the custom domain in the `hostname` field, and the secret in the `certificateSecretRef` field for **customized certificates created for your hostname**:

     ```bash
     cat <<EOF | kubectl apply -f -